arnica.utils package

 The cartesian grid is converted into a triangle grid with connectivities.
 The field is extended by interpolation on the new points created.
 The plot is generated from the points coordinates extended and the connectivity, using tripcolor of matplotlib.

 If shading is True : using ‘gouraud’ from field value defined at nodes.
-If shading is False : using ‘flat’ from mean field value defined at the nodes or
+If shading is False : using ‘flat’ from mean field value defined at the nodes or field value defined at the cell.

 Parameters: